Innovation Strategy

 Maps innovations as routine, radical, disruptive, or architectural to balance risk and impact in strategic planning.

-Use map to classify and balance portfolios of innovation projects.
+Use a map to classify and balance portfolios of innovation projects.

 During strategic planning or portfolio management cycles.